-When you run the calculations on how much money can be saved per year by brown bagging a lunch or dinner, the savings are substantial.
-We show the average savings on food expenses may be as much as $5 per day, or a total of ~$1300 per year (260 work days x $5).
+When you run the calculations on how much money can be saved per year by brown bagging a lunch or dinner for work, the savings are substantial.
+We show the average savings on food expenses may be as much as $5 per day, or a total of ~$1300 per year (260 work days x $5) as reported by multiple studies.
 The exact amounts will of course vary by how many days a person works, how effectively they shop, and the price of restaurants or fast food in their town among other factors.

 We have discovered many surveys of consumers both here in the US and oversees that have run studies on the savings experienced by the average family.